milkymap/pulsar-mcp/README.md

 **Error: `spawn uvx ENOENT` or `command not found: uvx`**

 This means `uv` is not installed or not in your PATH.
-[See official MCP server guide](https://modelcontextprotocol.io/docs/develop/build-server).
+[Detailed troubleshooting guide](https://gist.github.com/gregelin/b90edaef851f86252c88ecc066c93719) • [Official MCP docs](https://modelcontextprotocol.io/docs/develop/build-server).

 **Quick fixes:**